hbh7/LinuxAutomationScript/README.md

 # LinuxAutomationScript
-My ./las for lots of common VM tasks
+My version of @hbh7's ./las for lots of common VM tasks